There are many benefits of working for Shropshire Fire and Rescue Service that you may not be aware of. We’ve listed some of the main ones below.

 In the non-uniform side of the service, we recognise that it’s really important to help you identify what qualifications, skills and experience are needed for each role within the Service in case of vacancies.
 That’s why we have a Career Development site for non-uniform staff, that can help you understand what additional skills you will need if you were considering promotion.
 We will support staff to apply, retrain and develop in their respective role.
 We also provide management training as well as role specific technical qualifications.

 We recognise the importance that enhanced knowledge and skills bring to the workplace.
 Our Fees Committee meet twice yearly and applications are encouraged from employees to apply for financial support towards higher education degrees/qualifications that will enhance their own knowledge and ultimately provide a benefit to the Service.

 All employees at Shropshire Fire and Rescue Service have access to a pension scheme and all eligible employees are auto enrolled into a pension scheme on appointment.
-Our Pension Schemes are administered by the Shropshire County Pension Fund.
+Our Pension Schemes are administered by the West Yorkshire Pension Fund.

 Wholetime and On-Call staff are eligible for membership to the 2015 Firefighters’ Pension Scheme.
 Support Staff and our Control Staff are eligible for membership to the Local Government Pension Scheme (LGPS).
 As a member of either scheme you will pay a pension contribution which is a percentage of your pensionable pay and the employer will also pay pension contributions.

 There are a range of offers and benefits available to SFRS employees both online and upon production of ID such as Food & Drink, Entertainment and Health & Fitness.
 You can also access more online and high-street discounts with a Blue Light Card.